Vishwas-Chakilam/Cookify-Simple-Recipe-Finder/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries or support, reach out at: [your email or social media link]
+For any inquiries or support, reach out at: [work.vishwas1@gmail.com]